hallwyatt3/hugosite/content/_index.md

 ---
-title: 'Whats up brthern'
+title: 'My name is Wyatt Hall'
 date: 2018-11-28T15:14:39+10:00
 ---

-Whisper is a documentation theme built with Hugo.
-The design and functionality is intentionally minimal.
+Welcome to my website.
+Please sit down and make yourself at home.